learning-zone/java-basics/README.md

 **2. Character Streams:**

-Java Byte streams are used to perform input and output of 8-bit bytes, whereas Java Character streams are used to perform input and output for 16-bit unicode.
+Java Character streams are used to perform input and output for 16-bit unicode.
 Though there are many classes related to character streams but the most frequently used classes are, FileReader and FileWriter.

 **Example:**